Russell-Nesbitt/probeStartTree/README.md

 The "Landing" branch has been shifted up a tier, mostly to open up more internal space in the tech tree.

 The LT-05 Micro Landing Struts have been moved up into "Space Exploration" and unlock at the same time as the basic Rovemax rover wheels and the Rovemate probe core.

+ ### Uninstallation ###
+ If you backed up your "GameData" folder, just delete the GameData folder currently in .../steam/steamapps/common/Kerbal Space Program, and replace it with the backed-up copy.
+ If you did not back up your "GameData" folder, you'll have to reinstall all edited KSP files through Steam's "Verify Integrity of Game Files" option.
+NOTE THAT THIS WILL RESTORE EVERY EDITED KSP FILE TO ITS VANILLA STATE!
+BACK UP ANY OTHER INSTALLED KSP MODS FIRST!

  ### Planned Features ###
 Resolve the dependency on the dictionary config file to increase compatibility with other mods.